storyblok/storyblok-react/README.md

 }
 ```

-> Note: it's necessary to re-initialize here as well, as to enable the live editing you must initialize the lib universally (client + server) via a React client component.
+> Note: it's necessary to re-initialize here as well, as to enable the live editing experience inside the Visual Editor you need to initialize the lib universally (client + server).

 ### 3. Fetch Content and Render Components